 Often it takes an illness or a Phase I Environmental Site Assessment (ESA) to recognize that the building was built on a former landfill, or there was a pesticide manufacturer who operated nearby for 25 years and there is a record of soil contamination and chemical migration.
+A Phase I ESA is the search of available records (local, county, state and federal) for information on contamination on the subject property or surrounding properties.

-Research into nearby sources, or past activities nearby can give some insight into the possibility of conditions for vapor intrusion.
-Chemicals that can migrate into a building in vapor form are generally confined to solvent type chemicals that evaporate.
-This can generally include what are defined as, “volatile chemicals or semi-volatile chemicals” because of their ability to evaporate where they come in contract with the air.
-There are others such as pesticides—especially water soluble ones—that can break down over time and those decomposition products can be volatile.
-There are other things that can contaminate soils but generally do not create a vapor but can result in adverse health effects such as lead.
+This can generally include what is defined as, “volatile chemicals or semi-volatile chemicals” because of their ability to evaporate where they come in contact with the air.
+There are others such as pesticides—especially water-soluble ones—that can break down over time and those decomposition products can be volatile.
+There are other things that can contaminate soils but generally do not create vapor but can result in adverse health effects such as lead or other heavy metals such as cadmium, cobalt, manganese, and mercury.
 Those contaminants will be discussed in later articles.

 Some of the more common chemicals that may be found in soils that are known to cause health problems include:

-- Perchloroethylene – dry cleaning chemical
+- Perchloroethylene – dry cleaning chemical.

-Trichlorethyene (TCE) – a degreaser, solvent
+- Trichloroethylene (TCE) – a degreaser, solvent.

-- Isopropyl Alcohol (IPA) – a paint ingredient, cleaner, disinfectant
+- Isopropyl Alcohol (IPA) – a paint ingredient, cleaner, disinfectant.

-Gasoline – vehicles and reeking fuel tanks
+- Gasoline – vehicles and leaking fuel tanks.

-Toluene and Xylene – paints, solvents
+- Toluene and Xylene – paints, solvents, varnishes, degreasers.

 - Vapor Intrusion by State http://vaporintrusion.blogspot.com/

-Our primary service areas for Vapor Intrusion Sampling/Testing are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.